timacdonald/json-api/README.md

 🎉 You have just created your first JSON:API resource.
 Congratulations...and what. a. rush!

 Want to know what else is awesome?
-Sparse fieldsets are also available to your user resource without lifting a finger.
+Sparse fieldsets are also available to the `UserResource` without lifting a finger.
 Want to retrieve the `website` and `twitterHandle`, but exclude the `name`?
 No sweat!

 Append the appropriate query parameter to the request and the attributes will be filtered as expected.